gesslar/BeDocs/_tabs/hooks.md

 ---
-layout: page
+layout: post
-title: BeDoc Hook System
+icon: fas fa-magic
 toc: true
+order: 4
 ---

 The hook system allows you to modify and enhance the documentation process by